desirit/coursera-HardenAI-Patch-and-RecoverIncidentsFast/module2-incident-knowledge-base/README.md

-# Lab 2: Building an Incident Knowledge Base
+# Module 2: Building an Incident Knowledge Base

 ## Overview

-In this lab, you'll learn how to build a searchable repository of incident post-mortems that serves as **institutional memory** for your team.
+This module demonstrates how to build a searchable repository of incident post-mortems that serves as **institutional memory** for your team.
 When incidents happen (and they will), having documented lessons learned helps you:

 1. Avoid repeating the same mistakes
 2. Onboard new team members quickly